 - No maintenance fees

-Open the account online and use the PenFed app to transfer funds between accounts, although check deposits must be made by mail.
+Open the high-yield online savings account and use the PenFed app to transfer funds between accounts, although check deposits must be made by mail.

 This account is entirely online, but if necessary, customers can also find in-person service at one of the many physical branches available nationwide.